SaaS Sales and Use Tax: Reconciling Varying State Rules to Avoid Unforeseen Tax Traps

 - States' varying approaches on sales tax for SaaS

-- Impact of the SSTP on tax treatment of sales of SaaS
+- Impact of the SSTP on the tax treatment of sales of SaaS

 - The most recent states to release guidance or pass legislation in this area